86Box/docs/usage/toolbar.rst

 |pause| |run| Pause/resume execution
 ------------------------------------

 Pause emulation of the machine.
 Press again to resume emulation.
+You can alternatively press *Ctrl+Alt+F1* (:ref:`customizable <settings/input:Key bindings>`) to pause or resume emulation.

 .. note:: Emulation is automatically paused when the emulated machine enters ACPI sleep mode.

 |hard_reset| Hard reset
 -----------------------

 Force a reset of the emulated machine.
 Requires confirmation, which can be disabled by checking the *Don't show this message again* box.
+You can alternatively press *Ctrl+Alt+F12* (:ref:`customizable <settings/input:Key bindings>`) to hard reset.

 |acpi_shutdown| ACPI shutdown
 -----------------------------